melt-umn/ableC-tensors/docs/FeatureSet.md

   A scalar array must also be passed in, since the function needs a value to start with.
 This is useful for various reduction operations, shown below.

-  Similar to the `Map` function above, the inner passed in here could instead be represented as taking in and returning a scalar array (versus integers).
+  Similar to the `Map` function above, the inner function passed in here could instead be represented as taking in and returning a scalar array (versus integers).
   Writing this one, I am starting to think that it may be better to write both of these functions that way instead.
 Still not sure.